openhab/openhab-docs/_addons_bindings/zwave/doc/danfoss/dthermz5_0_0.md

 ### Parameter 1: Temperature Report threshold

-Range is from 0.1 to 10°C 1=0.1°C 100=10°C
+Temperature Report threshold
-Default value 5 = 0.5 °C
+Range is from 0.1 to 10°C 1=0.1°C 100=10°C, default value 5 = 0.5 °C
-Values in the range 0 to 1 may be set.
+Values in the range 1 to 100 may be set.

-The manufacturer defined default value is ```0```.
+The manufacturer defined default value is ```5```.

 This parameter has the configuration ID ```config_1_2``` and is of type ```INTEGER```.